arkantos1482/bita-doc/docs/03-Concept/02-Basics/00-app-anatomy.md

 sidebar_position: 1
 ---

-# AnBITAy of a Cosmos SDK Application
+# anatomy of a Cosmos SDK Application

 :::note Synopsis
 This document describes the core parts of a Cosmos SDK application, represented throughout the document as a placeholder application named `app`.